apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   rate to match the consumption rate if the consumers are at the tail of the queue.
 Defaults to `1M`

-* `catchup_enqueue_rate`:  If set, and the the current delivery rate is exceeding the configured value of `fast_delivery_rate` and the consumers are spending more time loading from the store than delivering, then the enqueue rate will be throttled to the specified value so that the consumers can catch up and reach the tail of the queue.
+* `catchup_enqueue_rate`:  The rate that producers will be throttled to when queue consumers are considered to be fast.
+This allows consumers to catch up and reach the tail of the queue.
+If not set, then it is computed to be 1/2 the current consumer delivery rate.

 * `max_enqueue_rate`: The maximum enqueue rate of the queue.
 Producers will be flow controlled once this enqueue rate is reached.
 If not set